tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 - Specification Document(s): [[TBD: This RFC]]
 - Algorithm Analysis Documents(s): TODO

-## JSON Web Key Elliptic Curves Registrations
+## JSON Web Signature and Encryption Algorithms Registrations

-IANA is requested to register the following values in the "JSON Web Key Elliptic Curve" registry {{JOSE-IANA-Curves}}.
+IANA is requested to register the following values in the "JSON Web Signature and Encryption Algorithms Registrations" registry {{JOSE-IANA-Curves}}.

 ### ML-KEM-512